• About

 Deposit refunds

-• You receive more than 2% of first‑preference votes.
+• the candidate receives more than 2% of first‑preference votes

 Declaration of nominations